brendancooper/otel-ebpf-syscallmon/README.md

 - For other syscalls:

   PID=<pid> comm=<comm> call=<name> count=<n> avg_ms=<avg latency ms> max_ms=<max latency ms>
+When OTLP output is enable, the monitor sends OTel-Compatible JSON payloads via HTTP.
+Protobuf over GRPC or HTTP is not implemented

 Maps used by the BPF program
 ----------------------------